Program

 Pros & Cons: Is a tick removed from a patient a useful clinical sample for the diagnosis of a Rickettsial disease?

 Ana M. Palomar.
-Centre of Rickettsiosis and Arthropod-Borne Diseases (CRETAV), Infectious Diseases Department, San Pedro University Hospital-Centre for Biomedical Research (CIBIR), Logroño, Spain.
+Center of Rickettsiosis and Arthropod-Borne Diseases (CRETAV), Infectious Diseases Department, San Pedro University Hospital-Center for Biomedical Research (CIBIR), Logroño, Spain.

 Jacques Sevestre.
 IHU Méditerranée Infection.
 Aix-Marseille Université, Marseille, France.